micmacIGN/micmac/swig_mmv1/readme.md

 TODO
 ----
- * python closes if Elise_Pile_Mess_0::display (ex: mm3d.ElPackHomologue.FromFile, when file does not exist and is .dat)
+ * confirm that ElExit shadowing is ok
  * add private/files.h
  * fix warnings (do not look at functions eToString etc?)
  * add it to cmake to support compilation with Qt